birkskyum/maplibre-gl-stars/README.md

 # maplibre-gl-stars

-Plugin / Custom Layer for adding stars to MapLibre GL JS
+Custom Layer for adding stars to MapLibre GL JS

 Support for Rotation and Pitch